agile-ts/documentation/docs/main/StyleGuide.md

 ## 📁 entities

 Our `core` consists of several entities, which exist apart from each other, having their own independent existence.
-Each `Entity` manages its Data separately by doing rest calls or mutating its States.
-This separation makes our `core` more structured, readable and improves maintainability.
+Each `entity` manages its data separately by making rest calls or mutating its States.
+This separation makes our `core` more structured, readable, and improves maintainability.

 **For example:** <br />
 The _User Entity_ should only treat the user's whole logic and shouldn't do rest calls, for instance, for the _Todo-Item Entity_.

 ### 📝 index.ts

-Here we just export all [actions](#-actionts), [routes](#-routets), [interfaces](#-interfacets) and
+Here we just export all [actions](#-actionts), [routes](#-routets), [interfaces](#-interfacests) and
 the [controller](#-controllerts).
-To properly import them in our UI-Layer later, like `core.todo.createTodo()`.
+To properly import them in our UI-Layer later.
 ```ts title="index.ts in 📁todo"
 import * as actions from "./todo.actions";
 import * as controller from "./todo.controller";